Image

 Akash Paul

-Akash Paul, a renowned criminologist and author of two globally acclaimed textbooks, pioneered post-crime analysis in criminology.
-His expertise spans criminal profiling, economic behaviours, and sexual offenses, with notable contributions to crime prevention strategies.
+Akash Paul, a renowned criminologist, theologian, and demonologist, and the author of two globally acclaimed textbooks, pioneered post-crime analysis in criminology and comparative religious studies in theology.
+His expertise spans criminal profiling, sexual offenses, Christianity, and religious history, with notable contributions to each of these fields.
 An insightful critic of contemporary society, he also writes poetry, short stories, and novels, blending creativity with profound societal analysis.

 Your email address will not be published.
 Required fields are marked *